Operation Pokpung: Cold War propaganda

 In the United States, the invasion was reported in mainstream media as an act of aggression by North Korea.
 The event also became an additional source of political division during the Cold War period.
 A 27 June 1950 New York Times article headlined "U.S. Blames Russia" describes the event as an "act of aggression", "lawless" and "an invasion of the American-sponsored republic as another threat by Russia into a soft spot of the free countries."
 It also claims "the [US] Administration held Soviet Union responsible as the motivating power behind the North Korean government."

 The official North Korean account of the Korean War describes the battle under the title "Outstanding and Brilliant Victory," and claims that the battle was an anti-imperialist defence measure against the "enemies of the people".
 Further North Korean accounts claim that the United States' imperialists had prompted South Korean forces to launch a surprise armed invasion of the DPRK at dawn on 25 June, with over 100,000 South Korean soldiers penetrating two kilometres into North Korean territory, aiming to conquer the [North] Korean people.
 The report refers to the South Korean troops as "puppets" of the "aggressive, imperialist" United States and that the "country and people were faced with a grave danger."

 Aftermath

-On 30 June President of the United States Harry S. Truman released a statement highlighting that the invasion of South Korea had grown the threat of communism to the Pacific area and the United States.
+On 30 June 1950 President of the United States Harry S. Truman released a statement highlighting that the invasion of South Korea had grown the threat of communism to the Pacific area and the United States.
 In response to the invasion, Truman ordered the United States military to provide assistance to air and land forces in Korea.
 Moreover, Truman ordered the United States Seventh Fleet to prevent a Chinese military attack on Taiwan and strengthened the United States forces in the Philippines.

-As a result of North Korea's invasion, the United Nations Security Council (UNSC) passed United Nations Security Council Resolution 84.
+As a result of North Korea's invasion, the United Nations Security Council (UNSC) passed UNSC Resolution 84.
 The resolution authorised the use of the UN flag in operations against North Korean forces and those nations partaking.
 The UNSC provided a recommendation to members to provide assistance to the Republic of Korea in repelling the North Korean attack and restoring worldwide peace and security.